 75. Hang out with younger people.
 Stay connected with what the generation behind you is doing and thinking.
 Establish friendships with them.
 You will benefit and learn from each other.
 Don’t act superior, because younger people may know a whole lot more than you do.

 76. There is nothing to hold you back except yourself.
 There is only one question to ask yourself here: What would you do if you were not afraid?
 Think about it.

 77. No matter how it turns out, it always ends up just the way it should be.
 Either you succeed or you learn something.
 Win-Win.

 78. Either you’re going to take action and seize new opportunities or someone else will.
 You can’t change anything or make any sort of progress by sitting back and thinking about it.

 79. Your years spent at school, reading and learning will seem short compared to a lifetime of minimum wage jobs.
-Get a good education, concentrate on areas that interest you and pursue your dreams.
+Get a good education, concentrate on areas that interest you, and pursue your dreams.

 80. Keep six months of your salary in an emergency savings account just in case you lose your job or have an emergency that prevents you from working for a prolonged period of time.
-And keep a few extra hundred dollars on hand for unexpected expenses, such as car and home repair.
+And keep a few extra hundred dollars on hand for unexpected expenses, such as car and home repairs.

 81. A hero is someone who makes a positive difference in someone else’s life even if it’s only one other person’s life.

 82. You’re never too old to follow your dreams, whatever they may be.
 I didn’t start my first business until I was 46 (something I always wanted to do).
 Now at 53, my business is more successful than I ever could have dreamed.